JPlane6/Pulse/README.md

-# ACE
+# Pulse
-This is a medicine delivery robot called ACE.
+This is a medicine delivery robot called Pulse.
 It will be able to move autonomously.
 It will use AI for active obstacle avoidance and dynamic speech.
 The main components are: